leolyl611/portfolio/README.md

 - Those who expect better employment outcomes are happier (Wolff, A. D., 2008)
 - Happiness increases with more social exchanges.
 (Masterson et al. 2021)
 - Any forms of social ties can lead to increased well-being (Sandstrom & Dunn., 2014)
-- While employment status and social interaction can each lead to varying levels of well-being, are they both able to serve as an indicator?
+- While employment status and social interaction can each lead to varying levels of well-being, are they both able to serve as a predictor?
-- Which variable acts as a stronger indicator?
+- This research serves to test the question and if one variable can better predict well-being.

 ## Approach
 Participants